 With regards to instruments, all types can be played in areas within levels 0-2.
 For areas in level 3-4, only instruments that do not require breath to operate may be played (for example, church organs, tambourines and other percussion instruments).
 In all cases, instruments used by more than one person should be cleaned between users.

-Church organists are allowed to play during church services; however, the congregation must ensure that this does not encourage congregational singing.
+Church organists are allowed to play during church services in all levels; however, in churches in areas under levels 2-4 the congregation must ensure that this does not encourage congregational singing.
 Church organists who wish to access their church building to practice or prepare for a service should discuss their needs with the local congregation and ensure that the principles relating to hygiene contained within this guidance document are followed.

 Face coverings are not required for the purposes of performing where: